Wednesday, February 8, 2023

 Home TRAVEL Travel Essentials

 Visiting a new country and don’t know the local language there!
 How will you start a conversation with any person you meet?
 All these apprehensions are overwhelming and quite reasonable.
 Also, the way you greet a person tells about your personality.
-Therefore, if you’re planning to visit South Korea, the following will be a useful guide to the most common Korean greetings.
+Therefore, if you’re planning to visit South Korea, the following will be a useful guide to the most common Korean greetings, and you can learn how to greet in Korean, be it hi or hello!

 You can read more about Hangul on the MCST website.